 Figure 2| TC of In0.53Ga0.47As 1.6 micron film.
 Temperature dependent TC of In0.53Ga0.47As film and the corresponding theoretical predictions using VCA and GKMA.
 The error bars were determined based on the standard deviation of GK results at a given temperature.
 Each labeled curve highlights the respective contributions associated with propagons, diffusons and locons, according to the GKMA and EP methodologies.

 The In0.53Ga0.47As epitaxial layers were grown on n-type (100) InP substrates by metalorganic chemical vapor deposition (MOCVD) in a Thomas Swan 7×2’’ reactor system equipped with a close-coupled showerhead growth chamber.
 Epipure™ trimethylindium (TMIn, In(CH3)3) and triethylgallium (TEGa, Ga(C2H5)3) were used as group III precursors while arsine (AsH3) and phosphine (PH3) were used as group V precursors.
 The growth of InP buffer layer on the top of InP substrate was performed at temperature of Tg=600 °C under a reactor chamber pressure of 100 Torr, and then the temperature was elevated to Tg=650 °C for a growth of In0.53Ga0.47As layer.
 For material characterizations, the Nomarski optical microscopy and X-ray diffraction (XRD) were utilized to analyze the morphological and structural properties of the epitaxial layers, respectively.
-The thickness of the In0.53Ga0.47As epitaxial layers in this study were 120 nm and 280 nm as determined by scanning electron microscope (SEM) in Fig. 3.
+The thickness of the In0.53Ga0.47As epitaxial layers in this study was 120 nm and 280 nm as determined by scanning electron microscope (SEM) in Fig. 3.

 Figure 3.
 SEM images of InGaAs sample cross-sections used to determine the alloy layer thicknesses as well as the aluminum transducer.